 Basically, this amazing film shifted my idea of German from the harsh language of WWII hate speeches to the sweet voice of Bruno Ganz reciting, “Als das Kind Kind war, wusste es nicht, dass es Kind war.” (“When the child was a child, he didn’t know he was a child.”)

 That’s how I decided to start tackling German study by watching tons of films, shows and other video or audio content.
-I supplemented this with more formal study at German institutes, to teach me the intricate structures and details I’d need to indulge my artistic tendencies.
+I supplemented this with more formal German for beginners courses, to teach me the intricate structures and details I’d need to indulge my artistic tendencies.

-Whatever your motivation may be, there’s a wide array of German learning methods to choose from.
+Whatever your own motivation and interests may be, there’s a wide array of German learning methods to choose from.

 You can go the formal way, like I did, and stick to Goethe Institut courses—no regrets there (more on those below).

 Then again, I learned German in the ’90s.
-Back then, there was no worldwide web to speak of, and access to audiovisual and self-study learning materials was quite limited.
+Back then, there was no worldwide web to speak of, and access to audiovisual and self-study learning materials were quite limited.
 I was just borrowing Spiegel and Patrick Süskind audio tapes from the Goethe Library and hoping for the best.

 Today, you can easily find the best apps to learn German, not to mention books, videos, virtual instructors… the list goes on.
 You can choose your favorite learning methods and resources, mix and match, shake things up when you get bored—the sky’s the limit.